isomerpages/iras-taxacademy/_executive-tax-programmes/6-customised-programmes.md

 * Clock Continuing Professional Education (CPE) hours for relevant topics
 * May include learning visits to other organisations, upon request

-To enquire more on Customised Programme, please fill up the [FORM](https://form.gov.sg/5ef062461b667a001194317c) and we will get in touch with you shortly.
+To find out more on Customised Programme, please fill up the [FORM](https://form.gov.sg/5ef062461b667a001194317c) and we will get in touch with you shortly.

 ---